 It is difficult to believe that the original Rocky movie launched in 1976, some 45 years ago, because it still looks great today.
 Rocky follows the titular Rocky Balboa (Sylvester Stallone).
 A working-class Italian-American journeyman boxer who challenges world heavyweight champion Apollo Creed (Carl Weathers) for the title.
-Creed is so good that he is the overwhelming favorite to win with the best betting sites everywhere.
+Creed is so good that he is the overwhelming favourite to win with the best betting sites everywhere.

 Balboa undergoes several weeks of unorthodox training, including chasing chickens and using sides of beef as punching bags.
 Balboa starts having doubts about his chances in the fight but strives to go the distance with Creed, something nobody has yet managed.

 The fight takes place on New Year’s Day, with Creed initially not taking the fight seriously.
 Balboa knocks him down in the first round, which is the first time Creed has ever hit the canvas.
 Creed takes the fight more seriously, and the pair embark in a slugging match that leaves both boxers injured.
 The final bell sounds with both fighters collapsing into each other’s arms.

 Bilbao loses the fight on a split decision, but he is a massive winner in the eyes of the boxing fraternity.
 Rocky is a true underdog story.

 The 2004 hit Million Dollar Baby was the surprise package of the year, winning four Academy Awards: Best Picture, Best Actress, Best Supporting Actor (Morgan Freeman), and Best Director.
 Nobody, not even those involved in making the movie, could have imagined the critical acclaim Million Dollar Baby received.